leela-ai/tailscale-axis/README.md

 # Tailscale ACAP for Axis Cameras

 An optimized version of Tailscale VPN for Axis Cameras via a custom Tailscale build from source.
 This results in up to 25% smaller size than the official builds.
+Containing both tailscale and tailscaled, the app has an unpacked size of less than 35MB.

 ## Supported architectures